 At-Risk Population: The following is a summary of vulnerable populations, as identified in the Lincoln County Hazard Mitigation Planning Survey 2021.
-Respondents were asked to identify vulnerable populations in their municipality in regards to disaster response, for example, deadend roads where residents could be isolated, or where disabled or older residents live.
+Respondents were asked to identify vulnerable populations in their municipality in regards to disaster response, for example, dead-end roads where residents could be isolated, or where disabled or older residents live.

-County Wide No response Alna From Alna Anonymous Resident No. 1 Survey Response: "Low income: heating during power outages.
-Rural homes: need wildfire evacuation communications and evacuation routes, as well as defensible spaces around homes."
-Boothbay From Boothbay Anonymous Resident No. 1 Survey Response: "Those without internet or generators" Boothbay Harbor From BBH Sewer District Superintendent Survey Response: "St. Andrews Village on Emery Lane is a geriatric assisted living center and is located on a dead end road.
+No response From Alna Anonymous Resident No. 1 Survey Response: "Low income: heating during power outages.
+Rural homes: need wildfire evacuation communications and evacuation routes, as well as defensible spaces around homes." rom Boothbay Anonymous Resident No. 1 Survey Response: "Those without internet or generators" From BBH Sewer District Superintendent Survey Response: "St. Andrews Village on Emery Lane is a geriatric assisted living center and is located on a dead end road.
 Although the Village has its own emergency power supply, the District's pump station serving this area does not have installed emergency power.
 Extended power outage at this location could result in sanitary sewer overflows to the nearby Meadowbrook Marsh."
-Bremen From EMA Director Survey Response: "70% of the Town" Bristol From Town Administrator Survey Response: "Congregate Elderly Housing: Round Pond Green, 1410 State Rte.
+From EMA Director Survey Response: "70% of the Town" From Town Administrator Survey Response: "Congregate Elderly Housing: Round Pond Green, 1410 State Rte.
 32, Round Pond.
-Pemaquid Villas (Trailer Park) - Route 130 South of Bristol Consolidated School (Dead end road with numerous elderly and some disabled persons) Pemaquid Point (Numerous elderly people; single access route)" Damariscotta From EMA Director Survey Response: "Great Salt Bay Apartments; Phillips Trailer Park; Damanscona Egypt Road Trailer Park" Monhegan Island Plantation From EMA Director Survey Response: "Lower/lowest income residents - may have fewer resources for shelter, food, healthcare including access to mental health resources, mainland transportation and lodging options."
-Somerville From EMA Director Survey Response: "We have numerous dead end locations several of which include an aging population."
-South Bristol From EMA Director Survey Response: "Many dead end roads with older residents.
+Pemaquid Villas (Trailer Park) - Route 130 South of Bristol Consolidated School (Dead end road with numerous eld and some disabled persons) Pemaquid Point (Numerous elderly people; single access route)" From EMA Director Survey Response: "Great Salt Bay Apartments; Phillips Trailer Park; Egypt Road Trailer Park" From EMA Director Survey Response: "Lower/lowest income residents - may have fewer resources for shelter, food, healthcare including access to mental health resources, mainland transportation and lodging options."
+From EMA Director Survey Response: "We have numerous dead end locations several of which include an aging population."
+From EMA Director Survey Response: "Many dead end roads with older residents.
 Will continue to coordinate power outages with County EMA and CMP."

-Waldoboro Westport Island From EMA Director Survey Response: "There are numerous dead end roads in Waldoboro that can be isolated due to storm damage (trees down, heavy snow, etc.).
+Waldoboro From EMA Director Survey Response: "There are numerous dead end roads in Waldoboro that can be isolated due to storm damage (trees down, heavy snow, etc.).
 Some are highly populated with many residents.
 These areas include: Gross Neck Road, Dutch Neck Road, Back Cove Road, Deaver Road, Reef Road, Miller Road, Jackson Road, Winston Road, Controversy Lane, Noyes Road, and Storer Mountain Road.
 There are many others with only a few residents.
 Waldoboro Green is small Assisted Living facility with elderly reside.
 Additionally, the Sproul Block is a four-story apartment building with numerous elderly and disabled residents."
-From EMA Director/Deputy EMA Director Survey Response: "As noted in storm consequences, with the exception of West Shore, East Shore, Bridge, Lord and parts of North End Road, all roads on Westport are 'dead-end' roads off the Main Road - which also dead ends at the end of the island.
+Westport Island From EMA Director/Deputy EMA Director Survey Response: "As noted in storm consequences, with the exception of West Shore, East Shore, Bridge, Lord and parts of North End Road, all roads on Westport are 'dead-end' roads off the Main Road - which also dead ends at the end of the island.
 We have a high percentage of elderly residents that can get 'trapped' on obstructed roadways.
-Some of these residents live glope: gad some roly on power for medical equipment.
-All residents residents live alone; and some rely on power for medical equipment.
+Some of these residents live alone; and some rely on power for medical equipment.
 All residents rely on power for well pumps for their water supplies."